redhat-developer/alizer/go/docs/port_detection.md

 #### Micronaut

-Alizer checks if the environment variable MICRONAUT_SERVER_PORT is set.
-If not or it does not contain a valid port value, it searches for the `application.[yml|yaml]` file in `src/main/resources` folder and verify if a port is set.
+Alizer checks if the environment variable MICRONAUT_SERVER_SSL_ENABLED is set to true.
+If so, both MICRONAUT_SERVER_SSL_PORT and MICRONAUT_SERVER_PORT are checked (if false, only the MICRONAUT_SERVER_PORT is used for verification).
+If they are not set or they do not contain valid port values, Alizer searches for the `application.[yml|yaml]` file in `src/main/resources` folder and verify if one or more ports are set.

 The known schema is:
 ```
 micronaut:
     server:
+        port: <port>
+        ssl:
+            enabled: <true|false>
             port: <port>
 ```

 #### OpenLiberty